Menn1s/nVis/README.md

   2. apt-get update
   3. docker-compose up -d
   4. chmod +x serverScript
-  5. ./serverScript &
+  5. ./serverScript

 To run the nVis client:

   Ensure that you are running as root user and you are in the root directory when cloning this repository.
+  PLEASE NOTE: Client scripts should be run after server script has completed.

   1. cd /nVis
   2. apt-get update
-  3. python3 clientScript.py &
+  3. python3 clientScript.py
   4. Enter in the IP of the nVis server
   5. Enter your name or any unique ID
   6. Enter in the IP address/CIDR that you are scanning for